 These questions kept circling my head as I worked with small fair trade groups in India and Honduras.
-I realized that maybe the production of our clothing with small fair trade workshops could give women in developing countries an education which in turn could give them a source of income which in turn would give their children a better education.
-Maybe the production of our clothing could be a key in helping whole communities out of poverty.
+I realized that maybe the production of our clothing with small fair trade workshops could give women in developing countries an education which in turn could give them a source of income - finally, more ownership of their lives.

 So I started caring about where my clothing came from.

-As a girl with a fashion degree and a little bit of a fabric snob - I had a trouble finding clothing that I wanted to wear, but that were created meaningfully, slowly, ethically.
+As a girl with a fashion degree and a little bit of a fabric snob - I had a trouble finding clothes that I wanted to wear, but that were created with the producer in mind.

-One summer I started Liz Alig as just a collection of a few dresses - really as an experiment to see if it was possible to make clothing completely and totally out of recycled materials (because at the time it was almost impossible to find the source of most fabrics).
-When these dresses sold and people wanted more I partnered with a group I worked with in Honduras, Mi Esperanza, to produce 100 more dresses...it went on from there.
+One summer I started Liz Alig as a collection of a few dresses - really an experiment to see if it was possible to make clothing completely out of recycled materials.
+When these dresses sold and people wanted more, I partnered with a group I had worked with in Honduras to produce 100 more dresses.